Simple Conversion

 Converter.Convert(rtfFilePath.rtf, pdfFilePath)

-HTML String Converting
+HTML String Conversion

 The following example demonstrates converting a specific HTML string to PDF (as opposed to using an actual HTML file or URL, as shown in the examples above).
-Please refer to the Converting Current Web Page to PDF section for an example of how to specify converting a current web page to PDF.

 string sampleHtml = "<html><body><p>This is a very simple HTML string including a Table below.</p>" +